Moabit: Post-war and modern days

 After the war, between 1945 and 1990, Moabit was part of the British sector of West Berlin.
 Due to its new peripheral location adjacent to the Berlin Wall, Moabit became a remote neighbourhood.
 Similar to Kreuzberg, it attracted mostly immigrants due to its low rents.
 With the fall of the Berlin Wall, Moabit's location has anew changed to its former centrality.
 Post-reunification, Moabit has faced problems such as drug trafficking and abuse (especially around Kleiner Tiergarten), poverty (most notably in its Western parts), and crime.
 Similar to neighbouring Wedding, lower rents have recently attracted artists and young people, and there are first unmistakable signs of gentrification.

 At Moabit's eastern edge, bordering Mitte, Berlin's new Central Railway Station was opened in 2006 on the grounds of the old Lehrter Bahnhof.
 The adjacent neoclassical Hamburger Bahnhof former train station now serves as Berlin's contemporary art museum, the Museum für Gegenwart.
 South of the Central Station, the German government district has expanded across the Spree into Moabit.
+North of the Central Station, the Europacity urban development area is centered around Heidestraße.

 The Center for Art and Urbanism (ZK/U) is located on the grounds of the Stadtgarten Moabit, in the former Berlin-Moabit freight station.